ASarkar0611/ASarkar0611/README.md

 An experienced and driven data analyst with a passion for transforming messy data into valuable insights and uncovering underlying trends.
 From the inception of an idea to data collection, manipulation, and presentation, I am well-equipped to support each stage with efficiency and precision.
 My strengths lie in my problem-solving mindset, and I am motivated by opportunities to make a positive impact.

 I began my career as a developer in 2016 at Tata Consultancy Services and gradually transitioned into the world of data analysis.
 My passion for working with data led me to pursue a Master’s degree with a specialization in Big Data Analytics from Georgia State University.
 My expertise now spans data preprocessing, data analysis, data visualization and data reporting.
+If you want to view my data visualization projects, click on the Tableau link below.

 Outside of work, I am looking for new adventures and experiences.
 Currently, I am learning acrylic painting.